 Ghouls, goblins, lend me your scary, mangled ears.
-There are seven weeks until Halloween, which means it’s time to start stretchin’ that gullet in preparation for a candy feast.
+It’s time to start stretchin’ that gullet in preparation for a candy feast.
 In case you haven’t noticed, we feel very strongly about Halloween candy here at The Takeout.
 We’ve sacrificed our palates to sample Skittles that taste like rotting flesh; we’ve sought the very best candy Frankensteins.
 Perhaps most notably, we’ve spent many a sleepless night devising the most correct way to eat candy corn.

 But this year, we’re doing things a little differently.
 This year, we’re getting methodical.
 Our goal: to complete The Takeout’s Official 2021 Halloween Candy Power Rankings.

 Here’s how it’s gonna go.
-We’ve identified our contenders by analyzing national sales trends to determine the nation’s 10 most popular Halloween candies:
+We’ve identified our contenders by compiling the nation’s top-selling Halloween candy brands.
+Here they are:

 - Reese’s Cups